run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 *   The scheduler then recalculates the next 'deprived' Project and continues with the same flow until it finishes attempting to schedule all workloads

 ### Node Pools
-Node-Pools are a set of nodes grouped by Administrators into a distinct pool of resources from which resources can be allocated to Projects and Departments.
+A node-pool is a set of nodes grouped by an Administrator into a distinct group of resources from which resources can be allocated to Projects and Departments.
-By default, any node pool defined in the system is automatically associated with all Projects and Departments with zero resources (GPUs, CPUs, Memory) allocation, which means any Project/Department can use any node pool for Over-Quota (for Preemptible workloads).
+By default, any node pool created in the system is automatically associated with all Projects and Departments using zero quota resource (GPUs, CPUs, Memory) allocation.
+This allows any Project and Department to use any node-pool with Over-Quota (for Preemptible workloads), thus maximizing the system resource utilization.

-*   The Administrator can allocate resources from specific node pools to chosen Projects and Departments.
+*   An Administrator can allocate resources from a specific node pool to chosen Projects and Departments.
 See [Project Setup](../../admin/admin-ui-setup/project-setup.md#limit-jobs-to-run-on-specific-node-groups)
 *   The Researcher can use node pools in two ways.
-The first one is when the Project has guaranteed resources on a certain node pool - Researcher can then submit a workload and specify a node-pool to use and get guaranteed resources.
-The second is by using node-pool with no guaranteed resource for that Project, and in practice using Over-Quota resources of a certain node-pool.
-This means the Workload must be Preemptible as it uses resources out of the Project's quota.
-The same scenario occurs if a Researcher uses more resources than allocated to a specific node-pool and goes Over-Quata.
+The first one is where a Project has guaranteed resources on a certain node pool - Researcher can then submit a workload and specify a node-pool to use and recieve guaranteed resources.
+The second is by using node-pool with no guaranteed resource for that Project (zero allocated resources), and in practice using Over-Quota resources of a certain node-pool.
+This means a Workload must be Preemptible as it uses resources out of the Project's quota.
+The same scenario occurs if a Researcher uses more resources than allocated to a specific node-pool and goes Over-Quota.
-*   By default, if a Researcher doesn't specify the node-pool to use by a workload,  the workload will use 'Default' node-pool.
+*   By default, if a Researcher doesn't specify a node-pool to use by a workload, the scheduler assigns the workload to run using 'Default' node-pool.

 ### Node Affinity